John F. O'Donohue

-John F. O'Donohue is an American actor and former police officer who played Sgt.
+John F. O'Donohue (born August 6, 1959) is an American actor and former police officer who played Sgt.
 Eddie Gibson in the television series NYPD Blue.

 Career

 A twenty-year veteran of the New York Police Department, his first acting role was that of an armed guard in Knots Landing in 1991.
 The next year, he was hired as a main supporting character in every episode of the short lived, critically acclaimed Ben Stiller Show until its cancellation.
 He has since appeared in such programs as Diagnosis: Murder, Seinfeld, Everybody Loves Raymond, Brooklyn South and The West Wing.
-The only time that he has appeared in the opening credits was NYPD Blue when he joined the show on a regular basis for the second half of the eleventh season as the squad commander, Sergeant Eddie Gibson.
-Gibson had been a recurring character beforehand.
+After appearing on NYPD Blue intermittently, O'Donohue joined the show on a regular basis for the second half of the eleventh season as the squad commander, Sergeant Eddie Gibson.